vishketan-ha/ha_lumagen/README.md

 - Integration developed for Home Assistant
 - Uses the [pylumagen](https://github.com/johncarey70/pylumagen) library
+- Event-driven architecture inspired by the [Unfolded Circle Lumagen Integration](https://github.com/johncarey70/uc-integration-lumagen)
 - Lumagen Radiance Pro is a product of Lumagen, Inc.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.